Semen Analysis is the first step in understanding your fertility and can help detect some of the issues that prevent couples conceiving naturally..

 The three most important results are:

-According to World Health Organisation (WHO) guidelines 2021, your results should be above certain values to be healthy.
+According to World Health Organization (WHO) guidelines 2021, your results should be above certain values to be healthy.

 Sperm count, concentration and volume

 The sperm count relates to how many sperm you have in your semen sample.

 You will see a number indicating your total sperm count.
 This is the amount of sperm in the ejaculate.
 Ideally you want to see 39 million or more.

 You will also see a reading for the sperm concentration.
 This is the number of sperm in 1mL of semen.
 15 million or more per mL is considered a healthy concentration.

 Semen volume is also a useful metric.
 It is the amount of fluid you ejaculate and 1.5mL or more is categorised as a healthy amount.

 The sperm motility relates to how many of your sperm are moving well.

 These will be indicated as two different results.
 One will show the total motility, which is how many of your sperm are moving in total and 42% or more is considered healthy.

 The other is what’s known as the progressive motility, which is how many of your sperm are moving in an effective forward pathway.
 Having 30% or more moving forward is considered a healthy proportion.